TapetalArray/gki-custom/README.md

 # Build

-If you don't want to build it yourself, you can jump to the [actions](https://github.com/TapetalArray/GKI-Custom/actions) to download or run a new workflow
+If you don't want to build it yourself, you can jump to the [actions](https://github.com/TapetalArray/GKI-Custom/actions) to download or fork repo run a new workflow

-Sync the kernel source code, Build reference [KernelSU](https://kernelsu.org/guide/how-to-build.html)
+Sync the kernel source code, build reference [KernelSU](https://kernelsu.org/guide/how-to-build.html)

 ```bash
 mkdir android-kernel; cd android-kernel